In this post, you will learn how to knit garter stitch.

 - On either side, you need to count the rows that seem to be ‘inside’ as well as the alternate rows that seem to stand out.

-You can see the step by step photo tutorial below and the video tutorial in this post.
+You can see the step by step photo tutorial below and the video tutorial.

-You can also view the video tutorial on my YouTube channel here.
+You can view the video tutorial on my YouTube channel here.

 How To Knit Garter Stitch